-Like any plant, the tea plant camellia sinensis goes through periods of growth and harvest.
+Like any plant, the tea plant Camellia Sinensis goes through periods of growth and harvest.
 After seasons of harvesting, it lies dormant in winter, and once spring rolls around, the first shoots start to sprout.
 The word shincha in Japanese means “new tea”, and it is these new leaves of spring that are taken from the shrub’s first harvest of the year that becomes shincha.

 Other than its rarity with only a limited amount available from each farm, shincha possesses some characteristics that you can’t find in tea harvested in other times of the year.
 For one, shincha is extremely fresh- you are literally getting the first batch of tea of the year.
-It’s also not only great tasting, but amazing for the body too.
+It’s also not only great tasting but amazing for the body too.
 When the tea plants are dormant in winter, they store nutrients and minerals, and when the buds start to emerge, these substances are released into the new leaves.
-As a result, shincha is extremely rich in nutrients, and has a slightly sweeter taste while being less astringent as well.
+As a result, shincha is extremely rich in nutrients and has a slightly sweeter taste while being less astringent as well.

 Tea shrubs that shincha leaves are harvested from grow out in the open, where they are exposed to sunlight and the elements, just like sencha.
-The difference between shincha and sencha, is that only the first harvest can be considered shincha, as they are the absolute finest leaves of the plant.
+The difference between shincha and sencha, is that only the first harvest can be considered shincha tea, as they are the absolute finest leaves of the plant.

 As for when these first leaves are harvested, the time depends on geographical location.
 Similar to the blooming pattern of cherry blossoms, the spring harvest starts around April from the southern part of Japan, at Yakushima.
 Then it gradually moves its way up into Honshu, Japan’s main island.
-At Ocha & Co, our spring harvest occurs in the tea plantations high in mountains of Shizuoka prefecture during the latter part of the harvest season, as the climate takes a while longer to warm up.
+At Ocha & Co, our spring harvest occurs in the tea plantations high in the mountains of Shizuoka prefecture during the latter part of the harvest season, as the climate takes a while longer to warm up.

 Once shincha is harvested, it goes through much of the same processes as other green teas.
 The leaves are quickly steamed upon harvest, which stops them from oxidising and preserves their fresh, green hue.
 Some might be inclined to think that shincha exists in its truly original form with minimal processing, this isn’t true.
 To truly preserve the quality of these precious tea leaves, as well as to draw out its wonderful flavours, the steamed tea leaves are put through rolling and drying processes that eliminate all moisture that may compromise taste and quality.